DevMountain/node-3-afternoon/README.md

 Now that we have a basic node server ready to go, let's modify it to connect to a postgres database.
 Open the `.env` file and create a variable called `CONNECTION_STRING` that equals the URI connection string from your Heroku database, it should look something like this `postgres://username:password@host/dbname?ssl=true`.

+Dont forget that we can destructure CONNECTION_STRING from process.env just like we did with SERVER_PORT

 Using the `CONNECTION_STRING`, we can invoke `massive` and pass it in as the first argument.
 This will return a `promise`.

 ```